aguille-vert/delivery-hero-dataset/README.md

-# Delivery Hero Recommendation Dataset:
+# Delivery Hero Recommendation Dataset

 The dataset was released with the paper "Delivery Hero Recommendation Dataset: A Novel Dataset for Benchmarking Recommendation Algorithms" at [RecSys23](https://recsys.acm.org/recsys23/).

 This repository includes a series of notebooks exploring various aspects of the dataset with a view to develop novel approaches to a food delivery recommender system.

-Our particular interest is application of LLM to enhance food delivery recommender systemas.
+Our particular interest is application of LLM to enhance food delivery recommender systems.

 It's a work in progress.